simoninireland/simplicial/doc/glossary.rst

    boundary
       The set of faces of a :term:`simplex`.

    boundary operator
-      A linear operator taking k-simplices to the their (k - 1)-simplex faces.
-The boundary operator extends this to a set (or :term:`p-chain`) of k-simplices, where it returns all the (k - 1)-simplices in the total boundary.
+      A linear operator (usually denoted :math:`\\delta_k`) taking k-simplices to their (k - 1)-simplex faces.
+The boundary operator extends this to a set (or :term:`p-chain`) of k-simplices, where it returns all the (k - 1)-simplices in the overall boundary.

    closure
       The closure of a simplex is the set consisting of the simplex and all its component faces, their faces, and so on to its :term:`basis`.

+   coboundary operator
+      A linear operator (usually denoted :math:`\\delta^k`) taking k-simplices to the (k + 1)-simplices of which they are faces.
+      The coboundary operator extends this to a set (or :term:`p-chain`) of k-simplices, where it returns all the (k + 1)-simplices in the overall coboundary.

    complex
       A collection of simplices.
+In
-In ``simplicial``, complexes are *closed*, in the sense that they contain every :term:`face` of every :term:`simplex` contained in the complex.
+      ``simplicial``, complexes are *closed*, in the sense that they contain every :term:`face` of every :term:`simplex` contained in the complex.

    embedding
       A geometry imposed on a topological space.
 Typically an